indrode/zsh-custom/README.md

 	fink install figlet

-## Configuration File
+## Available disk space

-Add a `.config` file to the root of the repository, which will be gitignored and holds a few box-specific settings.
-As of now, it includes the hard drive grep string, i.e. a string that identifies the desired hard drive in a `df` command.
-This is used to display the free space in the custom terminal prompt.
+Add a `.hd` file to the root of the repository, which will be gitignored and holds the hard drive grep string, i.e. a string that identifies the desired hard drive in a `df` command.
+This is used to determine the free space in the custom terminal prompt.

 ## Notes